7 Ayurveda Myths Debunked by Science

 Separating fact from fiction in Ayurveda.
 We examine 7 common myths about Ayurvedic medicine and what modern science actually says about each one.

-Many popular beliefs about Ayurveda are either oversimplified or outright incorrect.
-This article examines 7 common myths — from 'Ayurveda is just herbal medicine' to 'dosha types are not real' — and presents what both traditional sources and modern research actually say.
+Most popular beliefs about Ayurveda are either oversimplified or flat-out wrong.
+This article walks through 7 common myths, from 'Ayurveda is just herbal medicine' to 'dosha types are not real', and what traditional sources and modern research actually say.

 Why Myths About Ayurveda Matter

-Ayurveda is one of the world's oldest health systems, with origins spanning over 3,000 years.
-In its recent resurgence of popularity, it has attracted both enthusiastic advocates and skeptical critics — and both sides often get things wrong.
+Ayurveda is one of the world's oldest health systems, with roots going back more than 3,000 years.
+In its recent resurgence, it has attracted both eager advocates and sharp skeptics, and both sides regularly get things wrong.

-Uncritical advocacy leads people to believe Ayurveda can replace modern medicine.
-Uninformed skepticism dismisses the genuine wisdom within the tradition.
-Neither extreme serves people well.
+Uncritical advocacy convinces people Ayurveda can replace modern medicine.
+Uninformed skepticism dismisses the genuine wisdom inside the tradition.
+Neither extreme is useful.

-This article takes a balanced, evidence-informed approach: examining common myths about Ayurveda and presenting what both traditional sources and modern research actually say.
+This article tries to do something different.
+It takes a balanced, evidence-informed look at common myths, and lays out what classical sources and modern research actually say.

 Myth 1: "Ayurveda Is Just Herbal Medicine"